saif-ellafi/foundryvtt-clipboard-image/README.md

 # Window Controls for Foundry VTT

-Allows pasting images from clipboard into Foundry VTT Tiles Layer
+Allows pasting images from clipboard into Foundry VTT Tiles Layer.

-##WARNING
+Switches to Tile Layer after pasting.

+## WARNING
-**AVOID LARGE IMAGES!!!** Larger than canvas will be resized to smaller but the inner image would still be at high resolution and can crash your instance
+**AVOID LARGE IMAGES!!!** Larger than canvas will be resized to smaller but the inner image would still be at high resolution and can crash your Foundry!!!

-##Recommended With
+## Recommended With
 [Minimal UI](https://github.com/saif-ellafi/foundryvtt-minimal-ui) and [Super Select](https://github.com/saif-ellafi/foundryvtt-super-select)

+## ToDo
+* More Testing
+* More Configurable Options

 ### [Invite me a coffee if you like this module :D](https://ko-fi.com/jeansenvaars)